July 21, 2022 by Helena Lombard

 If your venue is spacious and has different party spaces, a great idea is to create a ‘chill room” where your friends can mellow out.
 Add a boombox playing the biggest hits and a few Rubik’s cubes, and you’ve got an 80s themed party right there.
 Boom!

-Take your friends down to funky town with the best playlist ever.
+Dust off your cassette tapes and take your friends down to funky town with the best playlist ever.
 Make sure it covers all the top music genres of the 80s, including glam metal, jangle pop, hip hop, college rock, and post-punk, to put your dance party over the top.

 You definitely want to put some effort into choosing the music—otherwise, that awesome dance floor you created will gather dust faster than you can say, Wham!